The Legacy of a Whitetail Deer Hunter

-The Legacy of a Whitetail Deer Hunter is a 2018 American comedy-drama film directed by Jody Hill and written by Hill, John Carcieri, and Danny McBride.
+The Legacy of a Whitetail Deer Hunter is a 2018 comedy-drama film directed by Jody Hill and written by Hill, John Carcieri, and Danny McBride.
 The film stars Josh Brolin, Montana Jordan, and McBride.

 The Legacy of a Whitetail Deer Hunter premiered at the 2018 South by Southwest festival and was later released worldwide on July 6, 2018 by Netflix.

-Premise
+Plot

 The great hunter Buck Ferguson and his trusted cameraman Don set out for an epic weekend adventure to reconnect with Buck's son Jaden.